Intel reports repeatedly failed to forecast Capitol riot

 The Million MAGA March planned by Trump supporters is rated in the document as “improbable,” with officials saying it was “possible” that organizers could demonstrate at the Capitol complex, and that though there had been talk of counter-demonstrators, there are “no clear plans by those groups at this time.”

 Those optimistic forecasts are tough to square with separate intelligence assessments compiled by the Capitol Police in late December and early January.
-Those documents also obtained by AP, warned that crowds could number in the tens of thousands and include members of extremist groups like the Proud Boys.
+Those documents also obtained by AP, warned that crowds could number in thousands and include members of extremist groups like the Proud Boys.

 A Jan.
-3, 2021 memo, for instance, warned of a “significantly dangerous situation for law enforcement and the general public alike.”
+3, 2021 memo, for instance, warned of a “significantly dangerous situation for law enforcement and the general public alike” because of the potential attendance of “white supremacists, militia members and others who actively promote violence.”

-A Dec.
-21, 2020 intelligence assessment showed how people had been researching and discussing the tunnels under the Capitol — typically used by members of Congress and staff — on public websites.
+“Unlike previous post-election protests, the targets of the pro-Trump supporters are not necessarily the counter-protestors as they were previously, but rather Congress itself is the target on the 6th,” the report states.

 Adding to the mixed intelligence portrait is a Jan.
 5 bulletin prepared by the FBI’s Norfolk field office that warned of the potential for “war” at the Capitol.
-Top Capitol Police leaders have said they were unaware of that document.
+Top Capitol Police leaders have said they were unaware of that document at the time.
+FBI Director Chris Wray has said the report was disseminated through the FBI’s joint terrorism task force, discussed at a command post in Washington and posted on an internet portal available to other law enforcement agencies.

 Capitol Police officials have repeatedly insisted that they had no specific or credible intelligence that any demonstration at the Capitol would result in a large-scale attack on the building.
 Despite scrutiny of intelligence shortcomings inside the agenda, Yogananda Pittman, the assistant chief in charge of intelligence at the time of the riot, remains in that role.